kubevirt/kubevirt.github.io/_posts/2019-11-11-Access-Virtual-Machines-graphic-console-using-noVNC.markdown

 ```
 > **Note that this will make all your virtual machines vnc & console accessible to node network.**
 ## The Simple Way
-All the above procedures can be done by simply using one command:
+In this [github repo](https://github.com/wavezhang/virtVNC) and [registry](https://quay.io/repository/samblade/virtvnc) you'll find a ready to use version of the above which you can deploy in a single command like this:
 ```
 kubectl apply -f https://github.com/wavezhang/virtVNC/raw/master/k8s/virtvnc.yaml
 ```